First off, What Are Adaptogens and What Are They Supposed To Do?

-The conflicting rhodiola studies Campbell referred to are Armenian and Canadian.
+The conflicting Rhodiola studies Campbell referred to are Armenian and Canadian.
 The Armenian study looked at the fatigue-reducing effect of Rhodiola on 56 young physicians.
-The study design was was a double blind cross over trial.
+The study design was was a double-blind cross over trial.
 A total of five tests involved complex perceptive and cognitive cerebral functions such as associative thinking, short-term memory, calculations and ability of concentration and speed of audio-visual perception.
-A statistically significant improvement were observed in the treatment group.
+A statistically significant improvement was observed in the treatment group.
 However, different results were found in a parallel-group randomized, double-blinded, placebo-controlled trial of 18-55 year old students from the Faculty of Nursing from the University of Alberta .
-Participants were randomized to take 364 mg of either rhodiola or a placebo at the start of their wakeful period and up to one additional capsule within the following four hours on a daily basis over a 42-day period.
-In this study rhodiola worsened fatigue compared with the placebo.
+Participants were randomized to take 364 mg of either Rhodiola or a placebo at the start of their wakeful period and up to one additional capsule within the following four hours on a daily basis over a 42-day period.
+In this study, Rhodiola worsened fatigue compared with the placebo.

-Part of the difficult with adaptogen studies is that the herbs can have differing results between people or within the same body, says Dr. Low Dog.
+Part of the difficulties with adaptogen studies is that the herbs can have differing results between people or within the same body, says Dr Low Dog.
 In some studies, ginseng relieves anxiety and in other studies, it stimulates anxiety.
 Equally some studies show that ginseng raises BP while in others lowers BP.
 Adaptogens are essentially smart drugs that ‘normalize’ things, she says.

 Part of what makes adaptogens so interesting and controversial is that they exert seemingly paradoxical effects, points out Jeff Bland, founder of the Personalized Lifestyle Medicine Institute.
 “The same herb may simultaneously enhance adrenal fun action while also helping an individual relax and sleep better.
 They can normalize levels of HPA hormones, raising those that are low while lowering those that are elevated.”